-Straddling the St. Marys River at the Florida/Georgia border, White Oak is a magical place helping to save rare animals.
+Straddling the St. Marys River at the Florida-Georgia border, White Oak is a magical place helping to save rare animals.

 On the sprawling property of 17,000 acres, White Oak Conservation Center is one of the world’s premiere wildlife breeding, research, and training facilities.
 With a global reputation, the center is dedicated to maintaining genetically-healthy breeding of threatened species and near extinct animals.

 Vets & Zoologists

 The workplace of specialized veterinarians and zoologists, White Oak is an educational center with a veterinary hospital offering internships and residencies.
 The center provides training for wildlife professionals and students of zoology.

 Nassau County, Florida

 This secluded world, an “animal planet” of its own, is right here in northeast Florida’s Nassau County.
 The entrance to this huge property is in Yulee, about a 20-minute drive from Amelia Island.
 However, some of the land is on the other side of the St. Marys River in Georgia.
 At one time a rice plantation, then later cultivated for cotton and timber, in the 1980s the property became a safe haven for various species.